Jayash/Backend-Engineering/README.md

 Non-Blocking socket operation will allow execution to resume immediately and you can handle the server's response with a callback or event.
 These are called asynchronous sockets.

+Non-blocking generally means event driven, multiplexing all activity via an event driven system in a single thread, as opposed to using multiple threads.

 ## Communication Protocols
  - [TCP](https://github.com/Jayash/Backend-Engineering/tree/main/Communication%20Protocols/TCP)
  - [UDP](https://github.com/Jayash/Backend-Engineering/tree/main/Communication%20Protocols/UDP)